mb720/pretengineer/_posts/2013-09-11-packer-vagrant-infra.md

 It's a good question.
 I'm going to try to answer this from a high level, explaining each component along the way.
-The goal here is to eliminate some confusion that apparently exist about the tools.
+The goal here is to eliminate some confusion that apparently exists about the tools.

 ## Packer